SHIVAMAMBAH/DSA/Chapter 01/Explanation.md

 (2) **Non Linear Data Structure**: Elements of this data structure are stored/accessed in a non-linear order.<br>
 e.g. trees and graphs etc.<br>

+## 4. Abstract Data Types

+Before defining abstract data types, let us consider different view of system defined data types.
+We know that, by default all primitive data types support basic operations such as addition and substraction.
+The system provide the implementations for the primitive data types.<br>
+For Uer-Defined data types we also need to define operations.
+The implementation for these operations can be done when we want to actually use them.
+That means, in general, user defined data types are defined along with their opertations.<br>
+To simplify the process of solving problems, we combine the data structures with their operations and we will call this Abstract Data Types (ADTs).<br>
+An ADT consists of two parts:<br>
+(1) ** Declaration of Data**
+(2) ** Declaration of operations**<br> <br>
+Commonly used ADTs include: Linked list, Stacks, Queues, Priority Queues, Binary Trees, Dictionaries, Disjoint sets [Union and FInd], Hash Table, Grpahs, and many more.